The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping: Results Discussions

-\paragraph{Few-shot.} Few-shot prompting yields clear but uneven effects (Table~\ref{tab:iconicity_zerovs4shot}).
-The larger Qwen2.5 models benefit most, with Qwen2.5-VL-32B showing a sharp gain in correlation ($\rho$: 0.344 → 0.510) and Qwen2.5-VL-72B improving moderately on both correlation and separation.
-For Gemma-3-27B, few-shot examples produce only small or inconsistent changes, while Qwen2.5-VL-7B declines substantially.
-Overall, these mixed results indicate that few-shot cues are most helpful for large open models that underperform relative to their capacity, but provide little advantage for the strongest models already close to human-like calibration.
+Notably, thinking mode substantially benefits Qwen3-VL-32B ($\rho = 0.473$, $\kappa_w = 0.459$ vs.\ $\rho = 0.356$, $\kappa_w = 0.177$ without thinking), resolving its scale-anchoring failure and lifting it to second place among open models.
+Its $\kappa_w$ of $0.459$ is joint-highest among open models (tied with Gemma-3-27B) and matches closed-model levels (e.g., Gemini~2.5~Pro: $0.458$), suggesting that reasoning helps models adopt a more human-like scale, not just improve relative rankings.

+\paragraph{Few-shot.} Few-shot prompting helps Qwen2.5-VL-32B ($\rho: 0.344 \to 0.510$) and Qwen3-VL-32B ($0.356 \to 0.488$) most, with smaller but consistent gains for Gemma-3-27B ($0.452 \to 0.484$) and MiMo-VL-7B ($0.389 \to 0.412$) (Table~\ref{tab:iconicity_zerovs4shot}).
+Few-shot cues are thus most helpful for models that underperform relative to their capacity.

-\paragraph{Type of iconicity.} We perform a post-hoc analysis to examine whether models differ in how they handle different kinds of iconic signs.
-Iconicity is commonly classified by whether a sign depicts an object’s shape or a human action \citep{ortega_hearing_2019}.
-Human raters show a robust preference for \emph{action}-based signs over \emph{object}-based ones, consistent with findings that action signs are acquired earlier and processed more easily due to their transparent “hand-represents-hand’’ mappings \citep{ortega2017type,sumer2025action}.
-As illustrated in Figure \ref{fig:iconicity_type}, both humans and large models clearly distinguished arbitrary from iconic signs, indicating that models can broadly recognise iconic structure.
+\paragraph{Type of iconicity.} Iconicity is commonly classified by whether a sign depicts an object's shape or a human action \citep{ortega_hearing_2019}.
+Human raters show a robust preference for \emph{action}-based signs over \emph{object}-based ones, consistent with findings that action signs are acquired earlier and that both deaf children and adults exhibit a cognitive bias toward action-based (handling) iconic forms \citep{ortega2017type,sumer2025action}.
+As illustrated in Figure~\ref{fig:iconicity_type}, both humans and large models clearly distinguished arbitrary from iconic signs, indicating that models can broadly recognise iconic structure.
 However, within iconic signs, differences emerged.
 Humans show a consistent \emph{action} bias, whereas most open-source models displayed the reverse pattern, favouring \emph{object}-based signs that depict visual features rather than actions.
 Closed-source models such as Gemini and GPT-5 showed little to no preference between the two types.
-This inversion suggests that while models might identify iconicity, they rely more on static visual resemblance than on dynamic mappings.

-We argue that humans ground iconicity in embodied experience, mapping hand actions onto conceptual structure, while models—lacking such bodily grounding—depend on surface correlations between form and referent.
-As a result, they might tend to overvalue object-based resemblance and underestimate dynamic agency, highlighting the gap between visual pattern recognition and embodied understanding of sign meaning.
+This static-image bias is well known in computer vision \citep{Zhou_2025_ICCV}, but our contribution is exposing its \emph{linguistic} consequence: a systematic inversion of human iconicity preferences that links a known visual-modeling limitation to a new, linguistically meaningful failure mode (see our qualitative observations in Appendix~\ref{sect:error_analysis}).